Honouration/Public/README.md

 ![File 1](Lighthouse1.png "Icon")

-Theres were a few bugs regarding communities and the sigh up doesn't work.
+Theres were a few bugs regarding communities and the sign up doesn't work.
 ## Instructions regarding the website

 1. Open VSCode